Rachel Coldicutt

 Rachel Coldicutt is a British technology expert who works on ethics, regulation and the social impacts of technology.
 She is the former chief executive officer of Doteveryone, a UK-based responsible technology think tank.
 Her career has focussed on transforming emerging technologies into products and services particularly developing new forms of expression for cultural institutions.
 Coldicutt is a trustee of Battersea Arts Centre and a member of the Ofcom Content Board.
-She previously served on the Ethics Taskforce of the Law Society and the Royal Academy of Engineering.
+She previously was on the Ethics Taskforce of the Law Society and the Royal Academy of Engineering.

-Education and early career
+Education

-Coldicutt studied English at the University of Cambridge where she was an undergraduate student of King's College, Cambridge and graduated in 1995.
+Coldicutt studied English at King's College, Cambridge and graduated in 1995.

 Career

 She worked as a database assistant at Oxford University Press and the Cassell Concise Dictionary.
 In 1997 she joined Microsoft Encarta, where she worked as an editor and proof-reader.
 She continued to work as a copy-editor, supporting authors in a range of different subjects.
 She started her career as a lexicographer, where she supported dictionaries and encyclopaedias transition into CD-ROMs.

 Coldicutt works on transforming emerging technologies into products and systems.
-In 1999 she joined Encyclopædia Britannica, serving as an online history editor.
-After briefly working at BT Openworld on their Entertainment and Lifestyle content Coldicutt joined the BBC, where she worked BBC teens editor, running the young adult portal "So...".
+In 1999 she joined Encyclopædia Britannica, as an online history editor.
+After briefly working at BT Openworld on their Entertainment and Lifestyle content Coldicutt joined the BBC, where she was teens editor, running the young adult portal "So...".
 In this capacity she supported hundreds of thousands of teenagers in learning how to interact with one another online.

 In 2003, Coldicutt joined the Victoria and Albert Museum and Channel 4 as Project Manager for Every Object Tells A Story.
 Every Object Tells A Story was an interactive project that digitised 1,600 objects from V&A collections alongside inviting members of the public to submit their own stories and experiences of the objects.
 The online collection brought together national treasures and every day objects, as well as expert insight and personal anecdotes.
 In 2005 she launched the first podcast of any UK museum.
 In 2006 she worked as an multi-platform editor for several television shows, including the reality show Big Brother.
 At the same time worked freelance for the Royal Opera House (ROH), before formerly joining as Head of Digital Media in 2008.
 Coldicutt was responsible for developing new technologies and social media strategies to bring opera and ballet to new audiences.
 She led the ROH in being one of the first cultural institutions on YouTube, as well as developing content to make opera more accessible.
 In 2009 Coldicutt and the ROH stage an opera through Twitter, encouraging people to submit 140 character tweets to form a new libretto.